4d/docs/docs/API/HTTPAgentClass.md

 #### Description

-The `.freeSocketsCount` property contains <!-- REF #HTTPAgentClass.freeSocketsCount.Summary -->the number of free sockets associated with the HTTPAgent<!-- END REF -->.
+The `.freeSocketsCount` property contains <!-- REF #HTTPAgentClass.freeSocketsCount.Summary -->the number of free sockets from `maxSockets` associated with the HTTPAgent<!-- END REF -->.

 <!-- END REF -->